smatechnologies/ibm-i-agent-docs/docs/configuration/extended-discussion.md

 ### Introduction to TLS Security for the IBM i Agent

-This discussion offers supplemental information in addition to what is provided in [Communication Settings](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/Machines.md#Communic)  in the **Concepts** online help, and other referenced sections of documentation that explain each part of implementing TLS Security in the OpCon network.
+This discussion offers supplemental information in addition to what is provided in [Communication Settings](https://help.smatechnologies.com/opcon/core/latest/Files/Concepts/Machines.md#Communic)  in the **Concepts** documentation, and other referenced sections of documentation that explain each part of implementing TLS Security in the OpCon network.
 The ready should look for information about configuring the OpCon Server communications programs,  including SMANetcom, and the MSLSAM (Windows Agent).

 This section is focused on guidelines for implementing compliant and compatible TLS Security for the OpCon Agent for IBM i (= the IBM i LSAM), in cooperation with the OpCon Server itself and, if SMA File Transfer with Windows is required, also in cooperation with the MSLSAM.
 It is typically possible to also use TLS Security with most of the other OpCon Agents, but please consult OpCon documentation for instructions about specific operations required to implement digital certificates and client/server authentication within those other Agents.